FOREX-Euro weighed down by talk of fresh Russia sanctions

 "Another prolonged bout of severe selling pressure on the yen could put pressure on the Bank of Japan to re-think its (policy).
 We forecast further upside for dollar/yen towards the 125 level in the latter half of the year."

-The Australian dollar AUD=D3 last bought $0.7495 and was steady ahead of a central bank meeting on Tuesday and the kiwi NZD=D3 dipped to $0.6905.
+The Australian dollar AUD=D3 was last broadly steady at $0.7510 ahead of a Reserve Bank of Australia (RBA) meeting on Tuesday and the kiwi NZD=D3 rose slightly to $0.6935.

+"The RBA is expected to lean closer towards the hawkish market expectations, and hints otherwise could be construed as a AUD-negative, and see the pair retrace towards $0.7400," said Terence Wu, strategist at Singapore's OCBC Bank.

 ========================================================